 Relaxation was our only reason for visiting St Michaels and we certainly accomplished that.

 No work on this stopover, just a good time visiting friends and exploring one of our favorite places.

-Steve and Jane, long time friends from our days at Sunset Bay in Stuart, have created a beautiful home in St Mikes with views that frame the harbor entrance; so they saw us coming in to tie up.
+Steve and Jane, long time friends from our days at Sunset Bay in Stuart, have created a beautiful home with views that pan the harbor entrance; so they saw us coming in to tie up.
 Their thoughtfully renovated house truly looks like a page torn from a Chesapeake Bay Magazine; not too big, just Eastern Shore cool.
 It was good to spend time with them again, they're awfully nice folks, as are most of the locals we met.
 We're finding friendly to be the norm up here in Maryland.

 That night, we all sat for dinner at the marina's Crab and Steak House.
 The small town lifestyle of St Mikes was prevalent; everybody knew everybody and now, much thanks to Jane, they know us too.

 Hanging out at St Mikes is like stepping back into time, everything is as it should be.
 The harbor has the appearance of a 19th century fishing village.
 Walking the dogs through the neighborhoods is like stepping back into the 50s until you pass one of the old churches, then you realize just how old the town really is.

 After a couple of days, we moved over to the Harbour Inn Marina and it was good that we did.

 The distant Hurricane Jose passed by and pushed the Bay waters up so high that St Michaels Marina was underwater.
 No danger but we couldn't have hopped off the boat without boots. (we have no stinking boots, we're from Florida)